EducloudAI/AI-Integration-Framework/docs/ai-native/README.md

 # 🌟 Why AI‑Native Methodologies Are Needed

-Traditional frameworks such as Agile, TOGAF, ITIL and Lean were created before AI became central to business operations.
+Traditional frameworks such as Agile, TOGAF, ITIL, Lean and Devops were created before AI became central to business operations.
 As a result, they lack:

 - AI‑specific governance